IP Warmup

 Each newly purchased dedicated IP goes through a mandatory 3-weeks-long (in most cases) warm-up process, aimed at giving you the best possible preparation for sending mass emails.

 Mailtrap automatically increases your volume each day, with about 30% more emails sent every day.
 Simultaneously, our deliverability experts closely monitor your stats.
-If we, for example, see that we’re moving too fast, we’ll make the necessary adjustments to the schedule.

 At the moment the IP warm-up schedule looks as follows: